-The Synonyms tab displays the synonyms for the field selected in the Lists pane and/or the impact trace for the field.
+- The Synonyms tab displays the synonyms for the field selected in the Lists pane and/or the impact trace for the field.
+The information in the Synonyms tab changes according to the selected field in the Lists pane.
 Select a synonym to navigate to its declaration in the Source pane.
-Select a field in an impact trace to navigate to its use in the Source pane.
+Select a field in an impact trace to navigate to its use in the Source pane. - The Ports tab displays the field selected in the List pane, if Change Analyzer has detected a port in which the field is used.
+Select the field to navigate to the port in the Source pane.